Sydney-Informatics-Hub/intro-git/notebooks/12_conflicts.md

 We want to tell Git to *not* rebase, but to try to merge.

-If you're one of the peopel who got the fatal error, try running `git pull` again, with the --no-rebase command line flag:
+If you're one of the people who got the fatal error, try running `git pull` again, with the --no-rebase command line flag:

 ```sh